Snow Leopard

 Electricity

 The power supply in Ladakh is 230-240 Volts / AC 50Hz.
-There are many different types of plug socket in use so we recommend bringing an adapter to avoid any inconvenience.
+There are many different types of plug socket in use so we recommend bringing a versatile adapter to avoid any inconvenience.

 Weather